digi-ron/AU-Falcon-SPUD-Project/Audio/HeadUnit/HeadUnit.md

 ## Pin Wiring

 > For EAI Wire Colour, this is the "universal standard" colours within an aftermarket loom wiring harness.
-Colours in brackets are based on a rewiring loom kit from [Aerpro](../../Credits.md#sources), Product code `711053`
+Colours in brackets are based on a rewiring loom kit from [Aerpro](../../Credits.md#sources)
 {: .block-note}

 > Every effort has been made to make this information accurate, however wire colours may be different depending on series